-- (1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration of all the evidence before the Board, the applicant's major depression, generalized anxiety disorder, depression NOS did not excuse or mitigate the offenses of wrongfully using Methamphetamines and THC.
-The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.
-Therefore, the applicant's General discharge was proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an upgrade to Honorable discharge. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+- (1) The Board voted to change the applicant's characterization of service to Honorable because the diagnosed Schizoaffective Disorder outweighed the applicant's rehabilitation failure.
+Thus, the prior characterization is no longer appropriate. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code, as the reason the applicant was discharged was both proper and equitable and supported by the evidentiary record. - (3) The RE code will not change due to the diagnosed service connected behavioral health conditions.
+The current code is consistent with the procedural and substantive requirements of the regulation.